mkorpela/robotframework-expects/README.rst

 Robot Framework - Expects
 *************************

+*NOTE: This is currently an alpha version!
+Use with CURIOSITY and causing :D*

 Library to train computers to validate expected results based on examples.
 Make your testing smarter with applying machine learning!

 This library exposes one robot framework keyword: ``Should be as expected  ${VALUE}``.